Certification: AI-driven Test Automation

 extract value by regex "(?<=Code\:)[0-9]{4}" from "sms" and save it as "confirmationCode"

-Number from, number to, and body can be taken from stored values or parameterized strings.
-Additionally, message body may be a multiline string:
+The number from, number to, and body can be taken from stored values or parameterized strings.
+Additionally, the message body may be a multiline string:

 send sms from stored value "allocatedNumber" to stored value "answerPhoneNumber" with content from string with parameters starting from next line and ending with <END>